 4. Know your flood zone

 Recent flooding from Hurricane Ida and Tropical Storm Henri highlighted the importance of flood-proofing your space—and knowing if you live in a flood zone.
 The city has an online tool where you can find flood zones by address.

 If you end up moving to a neighborhood that is prone to flooding, here are some tips on weather-proofing your space from water damage.

 5. Traffic patterns and noise levels

 Some apartment hunters, especially parents, are concerned about traffic, walkability, noise levels, and general congestion in a particular neighborhood, some brokers say.

 Construction in your neighborhood doesn't need to be a surprise.
-You can plug in an address to Localize.city to find out information about construction plans, truck traffic and other neighborhood insights and also check out Brick Underground's "7 ways to tell if construction is coming to your NYC neighborhood."
+You can plug in an address to sites like Localize to find out information about construction plans, truck traffic and other neighborhood insights and also check out Brick Underground's "7 ways to tell if construction is coming to your NYC neighborhood."

 6. Medical facilities

-See if there is an urgent care facility in the neighborhood and what its hours are in case you, a family member, or roommate gets sick or injured during your doctor’s off hours.
-(You might also want to be proactive and make sure it takes your insurance before you need its care, this writer suggests from experience.)
+See if there is an urgent care facility or hospital in the neighborhood and check its hours in case you, a family member, or roommate gets sick or injured during your doctor’s off hours.

-You should also scope out where the nearest pharmacy and other medical practitioner are, too.
+You should also scope out locations for the nearest pharmacy

 7. Houses of worship